AloPeyk/AloPeyk-WooCommerce-Plugin/README.md

 ## Setup WordPress and Alopeyk plugin with docker
 You can install WordPress which is compatible with this version of the plugin within docker containers using the below command:
+( It is useful for testing purposes )

 ```
 docker-compose up -d